Skegness: Air

-Skegness Water Leisure Park, north of the town, has its own light aircraft airfield named Skegness Airfield (ICAO: EGNI), operated by Skegness Aerofield Club.
-It is equipped with two runways, and PPR (Prior Permission Required) is required for landing.
+Skegness Water Leisure Park, located to the north of the town, has its own light aircraft airfield named Skegness Airfield (ICAO: EGNI), operated by Skegness Aerofield Club.
+It is equipped with two runways and PPR (Prior Permission Required) is required for landing.
+The airfield, since June 2025, has been closed to the public and is only accessible to the emergency services or by prior approval for authorised, private individuals.

 The main international airport serving Skegness is East Midlands Airport at Castle Donington, 14 mi south of Nottingham and approximately 90 mi from Skegness.
 Humberside Airport, near Immingham in North Lincolnshire, is approximately 48 mi away, but operates a much smaller range of passenger services.